4ms/metamodule-plugin-sdk/docs/plugin-file-format.md

 When modules in the plugin want to access resources (such as their faceplate PNG files), they need to use this directory name.
 For VCV-ported modules, typically they will call `asset::plugin()` to create the path to the resource.
-The metamodule-rack-interface adaptor uses this function to create a path to the in the RAM disk that starts with the same name as the slug name.
+The rack-interface adaptor uses this function to create a path to the in the RAM disk that starts with the same name as the slug name.
 Therefore, the slug must match the directory name, or else VCV Rack ported plugins won't be able to find their resources.